iQube-Protocol/iQubeBeta-Program/docs/operating-manual/docs/getting-started/why-iqubes-matter.md

 # Why iQubes Matter

 The iQube Protocol provides the infrastructure for the agentic internet: a new paradigm where information, identities, and AI agents interact across chains in a secure, verifiable, and privacy-preserving way.
-Just as blockchains made money programmable, iQubes make knowledge and intelligence to be autonomous and programmable.
+Just as blockchains made money programmable, iQubes make knowledge intelligent, autonomous and programmable.

 ## What iQubes Are